What happens when my term life insurance policy ends?

 If you are now retired, downsized, and your kids are out of the house, you may not need as much coverage.
 You can use a life insurance calculator to help you determine your benefit amount.

-There are no clear advantages to staying with the same company, as both applications will likely require an in-home life insurance exam to show you are still in good health (understand what to expect from a life insurance medical exam).
+There are no clear advantages to staying with the same company, as both applications will likely require an in-home life insurance exam to show you are still in good health.

 We always advise people to shop around for the best rate, just as you did 10, 15, or 20 years ago.